Obstetrical forceps

 Obstetrical forceps are a medical instrument used in childbirth.
 Their use can serve as an alternative to the ventouse (vacuum extraction) method.

 Medical uses

-Forceps births, like all assisted births, should only be undertaken to help promote the health of the mother or baby.
+Forceps births, like all assisted births, should be undertaken only to help promote the health of the mother or baby.
 In general, a forceps birth is likely to be safer for both the mother and baby than the alternatives – either a ventouse birth or a caesarean section – although caveats such as operator skill apply.

 Advantages of forceps use include avoidance of caesarean section (and the short and long-term complications that accompany this), reduction of delivery time, and general applicability with cephalic presentation (head presentation).
-Common complications include the possibility of bruising the baby and causing more severe vaginal tears (perineal laceration) than would otherwise be the case (although it is important to recognise that almost all women will sustain some form of tear when delivering their first baby).
+Common complications include the possibility of bruising the baby and causing more severe vaginal tears (perineal laceration) than would otherwise be the case.
 Severe and rare complications (occurring less frequently than 1 in 200) include nerve damage, Descemet's membrane rupture, skull fractures, and cervical cord injury.